lf-edge/eve/pkg/pillar/docs/zedrouter.md

 Zedrouter manages network connectivity for application instances.
-It uses the underlying network stack and some open-source tools to provision virtual networks, aka *network instances*, providing connectivity services for applications, such as traffic routing/forwarding, DHCP, DNS, NAT, ACL, flow monitoring, etc.
+It uses the underlying network stack and some open-source tools to provision virtual networks, aka *network instances*, providing connectivity services for applications, such as traffic routing/forwarding, DHCP, DNS, NAT, ACL, flow monitoring, multi-path routing with probing and automatic fail-over, etc.
 It works in conjunction with the NIM microservice to provide external connectivity for these network instances and applications that connect to them.
 If kvm or xen hypervisor is used, zedrouter cooperates with domainmgr to attach applications